Access to the table

 This restriction applies only to cases where the planner would

-permitted to use generic statistical information, such as the
+planner is permitted to use generic statistical information, such

-fraction of null values or the number of distinct values in a
+as the fraction of null values or the number of distinct values

 Selectivity estimation functions contained in third-party extensions that potentially operate on statistics with user-defined operators should follow the same security rules.
 Consult the PostgreSQL source code for guidance.